 Signs of Fraud Against Seniors

-A senior home care provider can help prevent & protect your loved one’s personal information
+A senior home care provider can help promote organization & protect your loved one’s personal information

 Unfortunately, many seniors are targeted by con artists.
 Some studies show that nearly 25 million Americans are victims of consumer fraud every year.
 This is why Comfort Keepers of Reno, NV, suggest you keep your loved one informed about popular frauds and keep them safe from various scams.
 Senior home care providers recommend you explain to your parent that they should never give their credit card, banking, Social Security, Medicare or other personal information out over the phone or even online.